Skip to footer content

 • Install IronPdf NuGet package

-• Update namespace imports (using Scryber.Core;using IronPdf;)
+• Update namespace imports (using Scryber.Components; / Scryber.Drawing; / Scryber.PDF;using IronPdf;)

-• Replace Document.ParseDocument(html, ParseSourceType.DynamicContent) with renderer.RenderHtmlAsPdf(html)
+• Replace Document.ParseDocument(reader, "", ParseSourceType.DynamicContent) with renderer.RenderHtmlAsPdf(html)

-• Replace doc.SaveAsPDF() with pdf.SaveAs()
+• Replace doc.SaveAsPDF(stream) with pdf.SaveAs(path) or pdf.BinaryData

-• Convert XML templates to HTML
+• Convert XHTML templates to plain HTML5 (no namespace requirement)

-• Replace proprietary binding with standard templating (Razor/string interpolation)
+• Replace {{ }} Handlebars binding with standard templating (Razor / string interpolation)

 • Add license initialization at application startup